dlramosb/GettingCleaningData/Codebook.md

 'train/y_train.txt': Training labels.

+# Variables

+1. 'Subject': Number of subjects from whom the features were taken.
+The range is 1-30 subjects.
+2. 'tBodyAccMean/tBodyAccStd': This variables are relative to the acceleration signal that is obtained by subtracting that of each of the x, y, z components from the gravity g value. m/s^2 are the units.
+3. 'tBodyGiroMean/Std': These variables are relative to the gyroscope measurement provided by the smartphone.
+The values are mean or std of the real measures.

 # ¿How we transform the data?

 1. Merge the training and the test sets to create one data set.